NixOS/rfcs/rfcs/0125-bootspec.md

 - Completing the migration from filesystem-spelunking into using the bootspec data.
 - Implementing a NixOS module for supporting externalized bootloader backends.
 - Implementing a base level of SecureBoot support.
+- Addressing the known weaknesses of this specification (no support for multiple initrds, janky initrd secrets mechanism, lack of device tree support) in a later version of the spec.